Automatia BCN

 setupsetup-guide

-ABS Setup Guide
+ABS: Setup Guide

-1. Prepare your VPS
+1. Prepare your server

-curl -fsSL https://get.docker.com -o get-docker.sh
+curl -fsSL https://get.docker.com | sh

-# log out, log back in
+sudo usermod -aG docker $USER # then: log out, log back in

 docker run hello-world